DevKhalyd/rg_portfolio/README.md

 - Add a visualization icon of who many user has seen my website (Firebase)

-- Add test to the home page (Latest part of this one)
+- Add test (widgets, unit test) to the home page (Latest part of this one)

 # Run locally with own server